TomazMPP/TryHackMe/Rooms/Easy/🔗 Linux Shells.md

 # 🔗 Linux Shells
 **📅 August 4, 2025 — Day 9**

-> *Discover the "Power" in PowerShell and learn the basics.*
+> *Learn about scripting and the different types of Linux shells..*

 [🔗 Access the room on TryHackMe](https://tryhackme.com/room/linuxshells)